Kruithne/KrameWork7/examples/FileExample.md

 $file = new File("sourceData.txt", true);
 $file->save("targetData.txt");
 ```
-If the place we're trying to write to already exists, you'll end up with a `KrameWorkFileException` being thrown, this helps prevent writing over files we didn't expect to.
+If the place we're trying to write to already exists, you'll end up with a `FileWriteException` being thrown, this helps prevent writing over files we didn't expect to.
 In the case that you do want to overwrite a file, simply provide `true` to the second parameter of `save()`.
 ```php
 $file = new File("existingData.txt", true);
 $file->setData("New data!");